yjcyxky/chat-publications/README.md

 # Chat Publications
 Do you want to connect your LLM's (like Vicuna, ChatGPT) with your own external data.
 This repository will show you how to do it.

+If you want to know more details about LLM and LLAMA index, please access [more resources](./resources.md)

 ## How to run vicuna with llama-index?

 ### Clone the current repository